 In the case I cited earlier, I was slowly handed off to his new support team with reassurances I would be well taken care of.
 As a founder myself I can certainly respect that more demands were being placed on his time and he had to get out of the red phone calls to continue to grow his business.
 He was still available for the “world is about to end” calls when needed, but less and less so as time went on.
 Which is how it should be.
 They had a real support staff at this point that took great care of me.
 We were taken care of, life went on.

 Things you can say to a customer during the weening process:

-- “You’ll get faster response times working with my team now then waiting for me.”
+- “You’ll get faster response times working with my team now than waiting for me.”

-- “The team I hired is top notch, and actually better skilled then me in some of these areas.”
+- “The team I hired is top notch, and actually better skilled than me in some of these areas.”

 - “It’s better to have 10 points of contact that one.”

 Assuring new customers the Red Phone is not needed.

 Now you have 25 or more on staff with well established support protocols.
 You really should not be taking any calls on the red phone unless you choose to (high value client, etc).
 Your sales team is in the old habit though of promising red phone access to new prospects.
 Stop that right now.
 Seriously, bring down the pimp hand and stop it.